nabroleonx/Automated-file-organizer/README.md

 # Automated file organizer

 If you have that messed up folder structure with tons of different files all jumbled together, this is just the right script you need.
-It works for both linux and Windos OS
+It works for both linux and Windos OS.
 It will sort the same file types into same folders.

 It has two options:-

     1).
 Organize all files in the directory.
     2).
 Organize files of certain extensions in the directory.

-Usage:
+### Usage:

-its really simple.
+It's really simple.

     1).
 Run the code.
     2).
 Enter the path you want to organize.